Sensxy/Sensxy/README.md

 # Hi there! <img src="https://slackmojis.com/emojis/11711-kirby_vibing/download" width="30"/>
-I’m Ozan, a full-stack developer and aspiring product builder based in the United States.
+I’m Ozan, a full-stack developer and aspiring SWE based in the United States.

-I love bringing ideas to life—from backend APIs to intuitive user experiences—and I’m especially interested in using AI to solve everyday problems.
+I'm passionate about building systems that deliver tangible impact, with a strong focus on applying AI and machine learning to create scalable, intelligent solutions for real-world problems

 Outside of code, you’ll find me gaming, traveling, watching anime/reading manga, or hitting the gym.
 I also do content creation on the side and have over 16M+ views combined!